na-na-hi/renget/archive/how2playba.md

 ## Commissions
 Ignore this until you can clear commission H (recommended level 65, but doable way below that), thank you.
 Only farm commissions during rate up events if you did the above.
+Reports > credits
+You'll run out of reports before you run out of credits.
+Consider changing your spending habits if the reverse holds true.

 Commissions is comprised of two modes: Base Defense and Item Retrieval.
 Base Defense is a wave defense against small yellow armored enemies.
 You want to bring your best AOE yellow students and at least one tank.
 A useful trick is to use Serina to move your tank further ahead so they take 100% of the aggro from the waves of bots.
 This also prevents ur tank from running behind ur team.